 Sometimes we hear about large damage awards in police abuse cases.
 Abner Louima won $8.7 million dollars for the horrible abuse he suffered at the hands of New York cops.18

 But victory can come without a huge pile of money.
-No doubt Mr. Louima would have wanted to hold those cops accountable even if he didn’t win a large verdict.
+No doubt Mr. Louima would have wanted to hold these cops accountable even if he didn't win a large verdict.